 About the Series

 Launched in 2008 by Tightrope Books, the Best Canadian Poetry Series features fifty Canadian poets annually, drawn from Canadian literary journals magazines, both print and on-line.
 Each year, a distinguished guest editor (2008, Stephanie Bolster; 2009, A.F.
 Moritz; 2010, Lorna Crozier; 2011, Priscila Uppal; 2012, Carmine Starnino; 2013, Sue Goyette; 2014, Sonnet L'Abbé; Jacob McArthur Mooney, 2015, Helen Humphreys, 2016) selects the poems based on their intellectual, artistic, or inventive merit.
 The editorial taste changes with each new volume.
+A special tenth anniversary edition will be released in the fall of 2017.

 About the Series Editors